juju/juju/doc/high_availability.md

 `dbaccessor` worker will configure the local Dqlite node as a member of the cluster.

-When starting Dqlite, the worker must bind it to an IP address on the local machine.
-It is a requirement that there is a unique local-cloud-scoped address for Dqlite to use.
-If there is no unique address, new nodes will not be joined to the cluster until one can be determined.
+When starting Dqlite, the worker must bind it to an IP address.
+The address is read from the controller configuration file populated by the controller charm.
+If there is no address to use for binding, the worker will wait for one to be written to the file before attempting to join the cluster.
 See _Controller Charm_ below.

 Each Dqlite node has a role within the cluster.
 Juju does not manage node roles; this is handled within Dqlite itself.
 A cluster is constituted by: